 Plant Russian sage toward the back of the border, where it adds height and doesn't screen smaller plants.
 This low-maintenance perennial tolerates dry, rocky, chalky and alkaline soil, and its salt tolerance means it grows well in coastal gardens.
 Prune the plants to 6 inches above the soil surface in spring, as new growth provides the best flowering.
 Before and after pruning Russian sage, sterilize pruning shear blades by wiping them with a cloth dipped in rubbing alcohol.

 Russian sage works beautifully in informal wildlife gardens, providing a hazy background of blooms that last all summer long and well into September.
 This fragrant plant attracts butterflies and hummingbirds while resisting more destructive garden visitors like deer and rabbits.
 The fine, crowded stems of the plant offer shelter to beneficial insects as well.
 For a natural look, plant your Russian sage in odd-numbered groups of three, five or seven plants.
 If you want to add an extra burst of color, consider pairing pink flowers with the sage for an attractive contrast.

 Household Uses of Sage

-The Russian sage is a distant relative of the mint family but is not the same as the sage commonly used as a spice.
+Russian sage is a plant in the mint family (Lamiaceae) but is not the same as the sage commonly used as a culinary herb.
 There are, however, still many Russian sage uses.
-Though the leaves of the Russian sage plant are slightly toxic and you should not eat them, the plant's flowers are edible and have a peppery flavor.
+Though the leaves of the Russian sage plant aren't very palatable, the plant's flowers are edible and have a peppery flavor.
 You can use the leaves for garnish or steep them in a tea that many claim eases digestive discomfort.
-While you can't east Russian sage leaves, you can dry them to make a fragrant potpourri.
+You can also dry Russian sage leaves to make a fragrant potpourri.
 You can also dry complete stalks of the Russian sage plant for use in dried flower arrangements.

 Russian Sage Varieties